yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apip_relnotes/_index.md

 **Custom Install Directory**

-* Up to release 7.7.0, you must install API Portal into a fixed directory which is very restrictive and makes it harder to comply with internal policies and security guidelines
-* This restriction has been removed and you can now install API Portal to a location of your choice
+The restriction to install API Portal into the `/opt/axway/apiportal/htdoc` default directory has been removed, and you can now perform the installation in a location of your choice.
-* The default path can still be used but is no longer mandatory
-* This approach is now consistent with API Manager and Gateway

 ## Important changes